The Lean Transformation Model: Structure Your Business Needs

 Pro tip: There’s a big difference between intrapreneurship and corporate entrepreneurship.

 Lean transformation cannot be successful without the right kind of leadership.
-It’s important to note that “the right kind” is doing an immense amount of work in the sentence above.
+It’s important to note that it is a key-aspect in supporting process improvement and capability development.
 Poor leadership is responsible for countless business transformation failures.
 Leadership needs to be reflective, adaptable, and aligned with the needs of the people it oversees.

-The primary goal of leadership should be to create independence and self-guidance among those they lead.
+An important goal of leadership should be to create independence and self-guidance among those who are being led.
 Under these conditions, both intrapreneurship and corporate entrepreneurship flourish.
 If micromanagement is on one end of the spectrum, run full speed towards the other.

 Take a deeper dive into 7 Characteristics of Innovative Leaders, to learn about the most important traits a leader should have.